Planning a trip to Valletta?

 Teatru Manoel hosts a variety of events, including concerts, dance performances and drama plays.

-7. Take in the stunning views from the Upper Barrakka Gardens
+7. Take in the stunning views of the Grand Harbour

 8. Visit the National War Museum